No Overlays, Low Rates

 1. Statute of Limitations

-Each state has a “statute of limitations” (SOL) for how long a creditor or debt collector can legally sue you to collect a debt.
+Each state has a “statute of limitations” (SOL) for how long a creditor or debt collector can legally sue you.
 This period varies, typically from 3 to 10 years.
 If the SOL has passed, you cannot be sued, but the debt can still be reported on your credit.
 Be cautious: making a payment or even acknowledging the debt can, in some states, reset the SOL.
 It’s crucial for Veterans to know their state’s SOL.
 The Federal Trade Commission (FTC) provides information on time-barred debts.

 2. Debt Validation

-Before negotiating any payment, always validate the debt.
-Send a debt validation letter (certified mail, return receipt requested) to the collector requesting proof that you owe the debt and that they have the legal right to collect it.
+Before negotiating, always validate the debt.
+Send a debt validation letter (certified mail, return receipt requested) to the collector requesting proof that you owe the debt and their legal right to collect.
 This is your right under the Fair Debt Collection Practices Act (FDCPA).
 If they cannot validate it, they must cease collection efforts.
 More information on debt collection rights for Veterans can be found on the Consumer Financial Protection Bureau (CFPB) website.

 Confirm whether you are dealing with the original creditor or a debt collector/buyer.
 This impacts who you negotiate with and what information they possess.